chenguangduan/chenguangduan.github.io/index.md

 # Chenguang Duan

-I recently obtained my Ph.D. from the School of Mathematics and Statistics, Wuhan University, where I was very fortunate to be advised by Prof. [Jerry Zhijian Yang](https://imai.whu.edu.cn/info/1031/2141.htm).
-Throughout my research, I was also fortunate to work closely with Prof. [Yuling Jiao](https://jszy.whu.edu.cn/jiaoyuling/en/lwcg/1349484/list/index.htm).
+I am a postdoctoral researcher in the Institute of Geometry and Practical Mathematics at RWTH Aachen University, working with Prof. [Markus Bachmayr](https://www.igpm.rwth-aachen.de/team/bachmayr) and Prof. [Wolfgang Dahmen](https://www.igpm.rwth-aachen.de/team/former/dahmen).
+Prior to RWTH, I obtained my Ph.D. from the School of Mathematics and Statistics, Wuhan University, where I was advised by Prof. [Jerry Zhijian Yang](https://imai.whu.edu.cn/info/1031/2141.htm).
+Throughout my research, I also work closely with Prof. [Yuling Jiao](https://jszy.whu.edu.cn/jiaoyuling/en/lwcg/1349484/list/index.htm).
 I earned my Bachelor's degree in Mathematics from Wuhan University as well.
-In the near future, I will be joining RWTH Aachen University as a postdoctoral researcher at Institute of Geometry and Practical Mathematics, working with Prof. [Markus Bachmayr](https://www.igpm.rwth-aachen.de/team/bachmayr) and Prof. [Wolfgang Dahmen](https://www.igpm.rwth-aachen.de/team/former/dahmen).
+In the near future,

 <br>